vxbhardwaj/FinalProject_PDLS/README.md

 ### automl folder
 Files:
-- create_annotation_csv.py to create annotation for the images
+- create_annotation_csv.py converts the training annotations provided by Kaggle to format needed by AutoML
 ```bash
       python create_annotation_csv.py results/automl_annotations.csv gs://sample_bucket/train_images/
 ```
-- create_test_jsonl.py to create jsonl files for test data
+- create_test_jsonl.py read all test images and stores it in JSONL format with mimeType
 ```bash
       python create_test_jsonl.py results/automl_test_json.jsonl gs://sample_bucket/test_images/
 ```
-- create_submission_csv.py to convert automl predictions to kaggle's submission format
+- create_submission_csv.py AutoML run prediction in batches and create a JSONL file for each batch.
+This script merges all files into the CSV format required by Kaggle for submission
 ```bash
       python create_submission_csv.py results/predictions/faster_prediction_model
 ```
-- results: This folder contains automl predictions related CSV and jsonl files
+- results: This folder contains AutoML predictions and generate annotation CSV and jsonl files

 ### dicom_to_png folder contains
 This folder contains files related to converting DCM X ray images to PNG format (required for autoML training).

 ### masked-rcnn folder
 This folder contains code used to train Masked R-CNN There are three subfolder
-- best_model: This folder contains the notebook and test predictions from Masked R-CNN model that gave the best test mAP scores
+- best_model: This folder contains the notebook and test predictions CSV from Masked R-CNN model that gave the best test mAP scores
 - T4-exp: This folder contains the jupyter notebook which show the training and inference time on T4 GPU. t4-loss-acc-summary.csv captures the train/val loss, training time per epoch. t4-loss-plot.png is a plot of the train vs val loss observed.
 - V100-exp: This folder follows same structure as NVIDIA-T4-exp but contains results from experiment run on V100 GPU